-In the event a College official in his/her official capacity and at his/her sole discretion believes a student requires medical assessment and/or transportation to a hospital due to alcohol consumption, emergency medical technicians (EMTs) or other medical professional(s) will be summoned to evaluate the student.
+In the event a college official in his/her official capacity and at his/her sole discretion believes a student requires medical assessment and/or transportation to a hospital due to alcohol consumption, emergency medical technicians (EMTs) or other medical professional(s) will be summoned to evaluate the student.
 Students determined to need medical attention for intoxication by an EMT or other medical professional will be transported to an area hospital with or without that student's consent.

-Any student transported to a hospital due to alcohol consumption from the College campus or a College-sponsored activity/event is required to:
+Any student transported to a hospital due to alcohol consumption from the College campus or a college-sponsored activity/event is required to:

-- Meet with an on-call administrator upon return to campus from the hospital, - Pay for the cost of the ambulance transport and other related costs, - Participate in an appropriate alcohol education program as determined by the Office of Community Standards, - Meet with a representative from the Personal Counseling Center, and - Go home with a parent or guardian the following weekend.
+- Meetwith an on-call administrator upon return to campus from the hospital, - Pay for the cost of the ambulance transport and other related costs, - Meet with a representative from the Personal Counseling Center, and - Go home with a parent or guardian the following weekend.